Grokmoo/sulis/Readme.md

 # Sulis
-This is a game and game engine written in Rust.
+Sulis is a game and game engine written in Rust.
 It is currently in very early development.

 ## Getting Started